Alex-Mak-MCW/Deposit_Subcriptions_Predictions_Project/README.md

 * The fitted Model and their corresponding parameters after being trained in this project.

 ### Tableau Visualziations
-* Visualziations conducted within Tableau.
+* Visualizations conducted within Tableau.

-### Visualziations
+### Visualisations
-* Visualziations conducted within Python and its corresponding library (matplotlib and seaborn).
+* Visualizations conducted within Python and its corresponding library (matplotlib and seaborn).

 ### Final Project Report
 * The finalized report of our project.